-(5) The cholesterol: phospholipid ratio of the RBC membrane was increased in glioma, indexed family and schizophrenia, decreased in MS and PD and not significantly altered in epilepsy.
-The concentration of total GAG, hexose and fucose of glycoprotein decreased in the RBC membrane and increased in the serum suggesting their reduced incorporation into the membrane and defective membrane formation in these disorders and in the indexed family.

-(6) The left-handed individuals compared to right handed individuals had elevated HMG CoA reductase activity, with increased serum digoxin and dolichol levels.
-The serum ubiquinone, serum magnesium and RBC Na^+-K^+ ATPase activity were reduced in left handed individuals.
+- (5) The cholesterol: phospholipid ratio of the RBC membrane was increased in glioma, the indexed family and schizophrenia decreased in MS and PD and was not significantly altered in epilepsy.
+The concentration of total GAG, hexose and fucose of glycoproteiri decreased in the RBC membrane and increased in the serum suggesting their reduced incorporation into the membrane and defective membrane formation in these disorders and in the indexed family. - (6) The left handed individuals as compared to right handed individuals had elevated HMG CoA reductase activity, with increased serum digoxin and dolichol levels.
+The serum ubiquinone, serum magnesium and RBC Na+-K+ ATPase activity were reduced in left handed individuals.
 The left handed individuals compared to right handed individuals had elevated levels of serum tryptophan, quinolinic acid, serotonin, nicotine and strychnine in the serum.
-The levels of tyrosine, dopamine, noradrenaline and morphine were lower in the left handed individuals.

-(7) It showed a high prevalence of Parkinson's disease (8%), schizophrenia (23%), neoplasms (20%), syndrome X (33%), rheumatoid arthritis (16%) and epilepsy (6.6%).
-The psychological behavioural patterns of the family were as follows - Creativity and high IQ (60%), hypersexual behaviour (60%), reduced appetite and eating behaviour (60%), insomnia and reduced sleep patterns (60%), increased tendency for spirituality (80%), increased tendency for addiction (50%)and less of bonding and affectionate behaviour (75%).
+The levels, of tyrosine, dopamine, noradrenaline and morphine were lower in the left handed individuals. - (7) The pattern of incidence of diseases and behavioural patterns in the indexed family showed a high prevalence of Parkinson's disease (8%), schizophrenia (23%), neoplasms (20%), syndrome X (33%), rheumatoid arthritis (16%) and epilepsy (6.6%).
+The psychological behavioural patterns of the family were as follows creativity and high IQ (60%), hypersexual behaviour (60%), reduced appetite and eating behaviour (60%), insomnia and reduced sleep patterns (60%), increased tendency for spirituality (80%), increased tendency for addiction (50%) and less of bonding and affectionate behaviour (75%).
 30% of the family members were left handed.